 How a Drunk Driving Accident Attorney Can Help You Recover Damages

-Often people who call our law firm for advice tell us they found our contact information by searching for a wrongful death attorney near me and the results serve up one of our Delray Beach wrongful death lawyers.
-Our Delray wrongful death attorneys are local and represent families throughout Palm Beach and South Florida for injury claims that result in someone’s death.
-Delray Beach wrongful death lawyer David Shiner and the injury attorneys at our firm have the experience you are looking for to file your wrongful death lawsuit and take your case to court to win the best possible recovery.
+Often people who call our law firm for advice tell us they found our contact information by searching for a wrongful death attorney near me and the results serve up one of our wrongful death lawyers.
+Our wrongful death attorneys are local and represent families throughout Palm Beach and South Florida for injury claims that result in someone’s death. wrongful death lawyer David Shiner and the injury attorneys at our firm have the experience you are looking for to file your wrongful death lawsuit and take your case to court to win the best possible recovery.

 Did you know that, under Florida law, a person who drives drunk and injures another may be both criminally and civilly liable?
 With criminal liability, a drunk driver may be sentenced to jail time, to pay fines, or to complete community service.
 With civil liability, the drunk driver must make the victim “whole” again—meaning, the drunk driver must compensate the victim financially for the harm he or she has suffered.